 He is survived by his wife of 63 years Ann, twin sister Charlotte Hatheway of Tullahoma, TN; son John (Shelley) Haffner, Leesburg, IN; daughter Jane (Arnold) White, Toccoa, GA; daughter Mary (William) Stewart, Charlotte, NC; grandchildren Rob (Katie) Tieman, Ryan (Amber) Tieman, Carly (Adam) Speicher, Jared Haffner, Jackson and Finn Stewart, Rachel and Anna White; great-grandchildren Peyton, Jack, Charlie and Sam Tieman and Kay and Charlie Speicher; brother-in-law John (Karen) Stoeckley and many nieces and nephews.

-A memorial service for Charlie will be held at Titus Funeral Home—Owen Chapel in Syracuse at a date to be determined in late June.
-In lieu of flowers the family asks that memorial donations be given to the Syracuse Lions Club, 6537 E. Waco Drive, Syracuse, IN 46567 or the Syracuse-Wawasee Historical Museum, 1013 N. Long Drive, Syracuse, IN 46567.
+A memorial visitation for Charlie will be held at Titus Funeral Home—Owen Chapel in Syracuse on Satruday, June 17, 2023 from 1 to 4 p.m.
+A Memorial Service will begin at 4 p.m.
+A. In lieu of flowers the family asks that memorial donations be given to the Syracuse Lions Club, 6537 E. Waco Drive, Syracuse, IN 46567 or the Syracuse-Wawasee Historical Museum, 1013 N. Long Drive, Syracuse, IN 46567.